AdaCore/spark2014/lrm/source/subprograms.rst

   B1 ..
 Bn are Boolean expressions that may also use the final values of formal parameters, global variables and results.

+  ``Exactly_One_Of(A1,A2...An)`` evaluates to True if exactly one of its inputs evaluates to True and all other of its inputs evaluate to False.

 The Contract_Cases aspect is specified with an ``aspect_specification`` where the ``aspect_mark`` is Contract_Cases and the ``aspect_definition`` must follow